The complete guide for student founders. Every accelerator, incubator, competition, and funding program at both schools.

 A student-run nonprofit that supports pre-idea and early-stage founders at MIT and Harvard through a year-long community-driven program.
 Prod takes no equity and focuses on building community around the founder experience.

-The best program depends on where you are in your journey and what you need most.
+The best accelerator for an MIT or Harvard startup depends on where you are in your journey and what you need most.

 If you're exploring an idea: MIT Sandbox or Harvard i-Lab's Venture Incubation Program give you mentorship and funding to test your concept without major commitment.

-If you can go full-time over the summer: MIT delta v provides workspace, stipend, and a structured full-time experience from June to September.
+If you can go full-time over the summer: MIT delta v provides workspace, a stipend, and a structured experience from June to September.
+Good for teams earlier in their journey who want a full-time environment.

 If you want design-driven venture building with course credit: MITdesignX combines academic rigor with startup development.